This section provides technical information on the data held by the Cancer Registry.

 - Health facility code - code of the health facility where the cancer was diagnosed or treated.
 See the facility code table on the Ministry of Health's website.

-Two coding systems are used by the Cancer Registry:
+Two clinical coding systems are used by the Cancer Registry:

 - The WHO International Statistical Classification of Diseases and Related Health Problems (ICD) codes are used to classify the tumour site (location).

-- The WHO International Classification of Diseases for Oncology (ICD-O) is used to classify the tumour morphology (histology type and behaviour code).
+- The WHO International Classification of Diseases for Oncology (ICD-O) is used to classify the tumour morphology (histological type and behaviour code).

 ICD coding changes